robmarshall/gatsby-gravityforms-component/README.md

 ## Gravity Forms Data and GraphQL Fragment

 [GraphQL Fragments](https://www.gatsbyjs.org/docs/using-graphql-fragments/) are available from this component for making fetching the needed data.
-The `GravityFormComponent` fragment amy be used on any `GF__Form` type node.
+The `GravityFormComponent` fragment can be used on any `GF__Form` type node.
 Example:

 ```graphql
 query {